-This recipe is a variation of my dear friend Nicole’s recipe, who sparked my interest in and taught me so much about cooking.
+This cottage pie recipe is a variation of my friend Nicole’s recipe, who sparked my interest in and taught me so much about cooking.
 It was one of her go to recipes, usually made with leftovers, and I ate it many days for lunch at her house.
 She would serve it with a crisp iceberg salad with a boiled egg & green onion dressing.
 Substitute ground lamb and it would be called Shepherd’s Pie.

 Ingredients Mash Potatoes:

 - 2 1/2 lb potatoes, peeled & chopped